zenml-io/blog.zenml.io/_posts/2022-05-24-zenml-mlops-framework.md

 <iframe src="https://giphy.com/embed/m12EDnP8xGLy8" width="480" height="384" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p>My model is in here somewhere (<a href="https://giphy.com/gifs/room-fix-lan-m12EDnP8xGLy8">via GIPHY</a>)</p>

-This limitation of DYI platforms does not become apparent until the machine learning project needs to do a strategic shift to respond to a change in customer behavior or requirements, or to incorporate a newer or more performant set of tools and technologies.
+This limitation of DIY platforms does not become apparent until the machine learning project needs to do a strategic shift to respond to a change in customer behavior or requirements, or to incorporate a newer or more performant set of tools and technologies.
 Refactoring any platform to reflect external